Łęczna: Late modern era and recent times

 After the Third Partition of Poland (1795), the town, with population of 1,500, became part of the Habsburg Empire, then it belonged to the Duchy of Warsaw (1809), and finally was part of the Congress Poland under Russian Empire (1815–1915).
 In the 19th and early 20th century, Łęczna was a small, unimportant town, located away from main roads and railways.
 Until 1866, it remained in private hands, and belonged to several families.
 Among its owners was Jan Gotlib Bloch.
+During the January Uprising, clashes between Polish insurgents and Russian troops took place on 30 October, 10 November and 25 December 1863 and 4 May 1864.
 In 1914, before the outbreak of World War I, Łęczna was the smallest of fourteen towns of Lublin Governorate.
 During the war, Łęczna lost 41% of its population, as a result of evacuation, forced by Russians.
 Again part of Poland, after the country regained independence in 1918, administratively it was part of the Lublin Voivodeship.
 By 1939, its population was 4,300.
 In the Invasion of Poland, Łęczna was briefly captured by the Red Army (late September 1939), and then handed over by them to Nazi Germany (see Molotov–Ribbentrop Pact).

 In the 1960s, rich deposits of Bituminous coal were discovered here.
 Construction of first coal mine (Bogdanka Coal Mine) began in the nearby village of Bogdanka in 1975.
 In January 1999, for the first time in history, Łęczna became the seat of a county.